Sujimoshi/avroschema-definer/README.md

 This package is used to create Avro Schema definitions.
 It was written in typescript and provide a lot of usefull info from typings, such as infering interface types from schema.
 > This package does not compile your schemas, it just provide simple API for creation of schemas (see [avsc](https://github.com/mtth/avsc) for compilation purposes).

+> Also you can transpile your plain Avro Schemas into jsonschema-definer code [here](https://sujimoshi.github.io/avroschema-definer/converter/index.html)

 Here is an example:

 ```ts